chani/CodeSnippets/JS Countdown/README.md

 Usage
 -----

-1. Add one of the scripts to your page:
+1. Add the script to your page:

         <script type="text/javascript" src="countdown.js"></script>